Performance Review Culture: How Employee Evaluations Shape Organizations, Distort Behavior, and Why Everyone Hates Them

 Negative findings: Annual performance reviews do not reliably improve performance.
 A large-scale study by CEB (now Gartner) found that only 5% of managers believed their review process was effective.
 Deloitte found that its own review process consumed approximately 2 million hours per year across the firm while producing ratings that correlated poorly with objective performance measures.
 A meta-analysis by Kluger and DeNisi found that performance feedback improved performance in only about one-third of cases; in another third, it had no effect; and in the final third, it actually decreased performance.

 The anxiety effect: For many employees, performance reviews are a source of significant anxiety.
 The anticipation of being evaluated--especially when the evaluation determines compensation and career advancement--creates stress that can impair the very performance being evaluated.
 Research on evaluation apprehension demonstrates that anxiety about being judged can reduce cognitive performance, creativity, and risk-taking.
+This is a well-documented finding in behavioral economics: the conditions under which people are evaluated fundamentally alter the behaviors on display.

 Why Reviews Often Fail